fargeo/baaqmd-maps/README.md

 #### `options` (Object)

--   `options.container` (HTMLElement | string): The HTML element, or the element's string `id`, into which the map will render.
+-   `options.container` (HTMLElement OR string): The HTML element, or the element's string `id`, into which the map will render.
 This element must have no children.

 ### Instance Members